Artemis BJJ (Easton Road), Can Sönmez, Bristol, UK - 16/03/2020

 There are different arguments regarding gripping their wrist using your thumb or not.
 Some feel that having the thumb there provides better control, and that is the instinctive way of holding something.
 However, most BJJ instructors I've seen describe gripping for the americana advocate a thumbless grip, so that all of your fingers are over the other side of their arm.

 That's the direction they want to escape, so that's where you want your strength.
 It also means you can really push down, rather than squashing your own thumb.
 Then there's the point Kev at RGA Bucks makes, which is that he feels the thumb can act as a lever for their escape.

-Support your hand with your head if you're having trouble pushing their arm to the mat (Cindy Omatsu is showing it from mount in the picture, but same idea).
+Support your hand with your head if you're having trouble pushing their arm to the mat.
 Also be sure to keep their arm away from their body, so they can't grab their belt or gi.
 The aim is to put the arm at right angles.
 Another handy tip is to get your elbow into their neck.
 That means they can't turn towards you to relieve pressure on their shoulder and begin an escape.
 Finally, you also want to make sure that their elbow is stuck, keeping the arm you have underneath their arm tight so they can't slip their elbow free.

 Finish by 'painting' the floor with their knuckles, moving their hand towards their legs, lifting their elbow off the floor.
 You may need to adjust the angle of their arm, depending on how flexible they are.
 Make sure you don't give them space by their shoulder, or they can relieve the pressure and perhaps begin an escape.